Statement 1. Toothfish are endangered.

 Toothfish are not endangered and never have been.

 In a number of regions, stocks were significantly overfished as a result of illegal, unregulated and unreported (IUU) fishing during the period from 1996 – 2005 in particular.
 All of those stocks are now either in recovery, or have recovered, following positive actions by many at eliminating IUU fishing, and restraining legal allowable catches to sustainable levels.
-Estimates of IUU catches have reduced from a peak of over 30,000 tonnes in 1997 to less than 250 tonnes in 2017, and potentially zero in 2018.
+Estimates of IUU catches have reduced from a peak of over 30,000 tonnes in 1997 to an average of less than 250 tonnes per annum between 2016-2020.
 All estimates of IUU catches are included in scientific stock assessments made for stocks of toothfish, to ensure they’re taken into account when assessing the sustainability of any level of legal catches.

 Statement 2.
 Illegal fishing is rampant in toothfish fisheries.

-This has not been correct for over a decade.
+This has not been correct for over 15 years.

 In the mid to late 1990s and early 2000s there were over 55 IUU vessels fishing illegally for toothfish in the Southern Oceans.
 Since this time, largely through the success of CCAMLR, national governments, legal industry and conservation NGOs, IUU fishing for toothfish is the lowest it has ever been, with a current estimate of near zero.
 Measures taken to eliminate IUU fishing included the introduction of satellite monitoring systems on all legal boats; catch documentation systems to track all legal product; certification and traceability schemes to ensure only legal products entered the main markets; compliance and surveillance activities by national governments and international agencies (such as INTERPOL); and many other measures.